3rd Combat Aviation Brigade Arrives in Europe

-Soldiers assigned to the 3rd Combat Aviation Brigade, 3rd Infantry Division, unload an AH-64E Apache in the port of Thessaloniki, Greece, April 12, 2023.
-3rd CAB is supporting Atlantic Resolve, a nine-month rotation that provides rotational deployments of combat-credible forces to Europe to show our commitment to NATO while building readiness, increasing interoperability, and enhancing the bonds between Ally partner militaries.
-(U.S. Army photo by Maj.
-Ross Skilling)
+THESSALONIKI, GREECE – Aircraft and equipment from the 4th Battalion, 3rd Aviation Regiment, 3rd Combat Aviation Brigade, 3rd Infantry Division, began arriving in the port of Thessaloniki, Greece, April 12, 2023, as the brigade begins its nine-month rotation to support Atlantic Resolve.

+Atlantic Resolve provides rotational deployments of combat-credible forces to Europe to show our commitment to NATO while building readiness, increasing interoperability and enhancing the bonds between ally and partner militaries.

+“The importance of our presence in Europe cannot be understated,” said Lt.
+Col. Frederick Clapp, Task Force Brawler commander.
+“Our task force has worked tirelessly over the last two years training and preparing for this deployment.
+We’re ready to employ our personnel, equipment and aircraft to build relationships with our European allies and partners.”

+Over the next three weeks, 4th Bn., 3rd Avt.
+Regt. will conduct port operations, ferry flights to Mihail Kogalniceanu Airbase, Romania, local area orientation flights, establish the task force headquarters and conduct a relief in place with their 1st Armored Division counterparts.

 |Date Taken: